-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.

 Child Protection refers to procedures and actions undertaken regarding children who are at risk of being seriously harmed or have been significantly harmed.
 As schools we recognise that:

-- some children may be especially vulnerable to abuse, including but not limited to, those missing education, or have a social worker. or have a SEN or disability; - children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way; subsequently whilst at school their behaviour may be challenging; - children can be both victims and perpetrators of abuse; - children who harm others may have been maltreated themselves; - allegations can be made against staff, however careful and safe our recruitment practices.

-Everyone working in the Mossbourne Federation shares an objective to help keep children and young people safe by:

-- providing a safe environment for children and young people to learn and develop in our academies; - adopting robust systems which are well promoted, easily understood and accessible for children to confidently report abuse; - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our academies; - maintaining a culture of vigilance and an attitude of 'It could happen here'. - take the child's wishes and feelings into account when determining what action to take whilst working with the child's best interests at heart.
+- Some children may be especially vulnerable to abuse, including but not limited to, those missing education, or have a social worker.
+Or have a SEN or disability. - Children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way. subsequently whilst at school their behaviour may be challenging. - Children can be both victims and perpetrators of abuse. - Children who harm others may have been maltreated themselves. - Allegations can be made against staff, however careful and safe our recruitment practices. - Everyone working in the Mossbourne Federation shares an objective to help keep children & young people safe by: - Providing a safe environment for children and young people to learn and develop in our academies. - Adopting robust systems which are well promoted, easily understood and accessible for children to confidently report abuse. - Identifying children and young people who are suffering or likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe both at home and in our academies. - Maintaining a culture of vigilance and an attitude of 'it could happen here'. - Take the child's wishes and feelings into account when determining what action to take whilst working with the child's best interests at heart.